ColoradoGrand CountyBail & Release

 What Happens After Posting Bail

-- When You Must Appear in Court: You will be given a court date and time.
-It is crucial that you attend all scheduled court hearings.
+• Court Appearance: You will be given a date and time to appear in court.
+It is crucial to attend all scheduled court appearances.

 Special Considerations in Grand County